 The Lofoten archipelago has some of the best hikes in Norway.
 The trails are sometimes steep and sometimes mellow but never short on breathtaking scenery.
 In the remote glaciated island of Moskenesøy, you can hike along the seascape route of little fishing villages with colorful red houses.

-Here, the mountain peak of Hermannsdalstinden rises up to 1,029 meters (3,375 ft.) and offers the most breathtaking scenic backdrop in all the Lofoten.
+Here, the mountain peak of Hermannsdalstinden rises to 1,029 meters (3,375 ft.) and offers the most breathtaking scenic backdrop in all the Lofoten.
 It is by far one of the most stunning multi-day hikes in Norway.
-While it may not impress in the sheer vertical drop of its peak, it does so with endless sprawling views of the Lofoten.
-This is a must do on your Norway itinerary.
+While it may not impress in the sheer vertical drop of its peak, it does so with endless sprawling views of the Lofoten – this is a must do on your Norway itinerary.